Janie Fricke: 1990–present: Move to independent albums

 In 1990, Fricke was dropped by Columbia Records.
 Following her departure, she worked theaters in Branson, Missouri, a city that drew audiences that had an appreciation for veteran country performers.
 "The records I've had are career records, and that's why I get to keep working.
 I'm lucky that way, and I hope to work another 10 years this way," she told The Journal Times.
 In 1992, Fricke signed with the smaller Intersound label.
-Her projects with Intersound would later be distributed by their imprint label Branson Entertainment.
+Her projects with Intersound were later distributed by their imprint label, Branson Entertainment.
 Her first Intersound release was a 1991 eponymous studio record.
 The album featured production credits from Fricke's then-husband Randy Jackson.
 The project spawned the single "I Want to Grow Old with You".
 It was her final single to make a major chart appearance, reaching number 74 on the RPM country survey.
+From 1991 to 1998, she was a regular performer for the Statler brothers show on TNN.
 For her next project, Fricke was encouraged by fans to record an album of gospel music.
 In 1992, she released the album Crossroads: Hymns of Faith.
 The disc was her first collection of gospel recordings in her career.
 Fricke's final Intersound/Branson release was 1993's Now & Then.
 The album was a revisited collection of Fricke's catalog in which she re-recorded her most well-known material.

 In the new millennium, Fricke launched her own record label titled JMF.
 In 2000, she released her first JMF album called Bouncin' Back.
 The disc was produced by Fricke herself and contained contemporary country recordings.
 For the first time in her career, she promoted and sold the album entirely through the internet.
 In the early 2000s, a public interest started growing with Texas country music.
 This prompted Smith Music Group president Rick Smith to encourage several artists to record live albums for his label.
 Along with Roy Clark and Merle Haggard, Smith chose Fricke as an artist to join his roster.
 In 2002, Smith Music released Fricke's first live album titled Live at Billy Bob's Texas.
 The project was recorded at a dance hall in Fort Worth, Texas called "Billy Bob's", which first opened in 1981.
 The disc was sold exclusively on television and was promoted in partnership with the Dodge automotive company.